Ram-95/Python_Applications/README.md

 3. Dice Game: Command Line Simulation of a Two player Dice Game (6 sided).
 There are two modes of playing in this game: a.
 Computer vs Player - Where a player can play with the Computer. b.
 Player vs Player - A player plays with another player.

-4. Basic Calculator: A Command Line Calculator that does the basic arithmetic operations (Addition, Subtraction, Multiplication and Division).

-5. Flipkart Mobile Price Finder: Given a bunch of links of different Mobile Phones on Flipkart, this script will find the price of those items and print it on the command line.
+4. Flipkart Mobile Price Finder: Given a bunch of links of different Mobile Phones on Flipkart, this script will find the price of those items and print it on the command line.
 This is used to keep a track of an item's price that a user would like to buy so that he can make a purchase when there is a price drop.

-6. Online Coding Platforms Rating Tracker: Given the URLs of users profile in Codeforces, Codechef, Hacker Earth and SPOJ, this script will print their respective ratings and ranks.
+5. Online Coding Platforms Rating Tracker: Given the URLs of users profile in Codeforces, Codechef, Hacker Earth, SPOJ and Interview Bit,  this script will print their respective ratings and ranks.
 By running this script, a user can check his all ratings without explicitly navigating to the respective URLs.